ollegreen/ollegreen/README.md

 ## Msc student at Stockholm University - Operations Management & Machine Learning 🧬
 -  Founded and working on a ***Machine Learning startup*** in Stockholm called: [dataalliance.io][website] assisting organisations with how to gain business insights using Machine Learning.
--  Coding focus: Optimisation models for Operations & Supply Chain Management, where Demand Forecasting is the most rewarding.
+-  **Coding focus**: Optimisation models for Operations & Supply Chain Management, where Demand Forecasting is the most rewarding.
--  2020 Goals: Create projects from everyting you learn.
+-  **2020 Goals**: Create projects from everyting you learn.
 If you learn about OOP, put that into a project makes the learning process more rewarding and easier to remember the different concepts.
--  I love to play blues guitar, preferably with a gang of people out in the woods.
+-  **What I love**: Play blues guitar, preferably with a gang of people out in the woods.

 <br />